tendinopathy - tendon tear - bursitis

 After a diagnosis of tendinopathy, tendon tear, bursitis or peritendinitis your injury management plan should include treatment as often as possible.

-SportsMed is the physical therapy product we suggest to aid recovery of an Achilles' tendon injury.
+SportsMed is the TENS, ECS and EMS machine we suggest to aid repair of an Achilles' tendon injury.

 SportsMed electrotherapy can be used everyday - outside the clinic - for drug-free, on-demand pain relief.
 It is also designed and programmed to aid circulation, reduce inflammation, hasten healing and help with calf muscle strengthening.